Lifelong reinforcement learning for health-aware fast charging of lithium-ion batteries: Health-aware fast charging results

 \section{Health-aware fast charging results}

 In this section, we aim to evaluate the proposed RL-based charging strategy using high-fidelity simulations and compare it against widely adopted charging control strategies, such as CC-CV and CC-COP control.
-We enhance the CC-CV method by adjusting the constant voltage stage based on the $V_{\text{cutoff}}$-SoH mapping, as described in Section~\ref{sec:RL_method}.
+To evaluate the effectiveness of incorporating the $V_{\text{cutoff}}$–SoH mapping described in Section~\ref{sec:RL_method}, we enhanced the CC-CV method in which the voltage value during the constant-voltage stage is dynamically adjusted based on the SoH-dependent mapping.
 This modified approach is termed as the CC-CV with varying voltage (CC-CV-V) method, which aims to account for the SoH during battery charging.
 Additionally, we explore the constant current-constant overpotential method as a benchmark controller, setting the overpotential reference to two distinct values: $\eta_\text{side}^* = 0.01$ V for a conservative charging strategy, and $\eta_\text{side}^* = -0.05$ V for an aggressive approach.
 These variants are named CC-COP-slow and CC-COP-fast, respectively, and are used for comparative analysis.

+The proposed approach does not require a physical model for implementation as long as the state and reward can be obtained.
+However, in the context of health-aware battery charging, conducting full-lifetime experiments to collect sufficient data is highly time-consuming.
+As the primary aim of this work is to introduce and validate an RL-based charging framework, we employ a high-fidelity single-particle model with electrolyte dynamics for training and performance demonstration.
+The details of the model are provided below.